klauseduard/under-over-models/chapters/03-organizational-models.md

 This far-from-equilibrium state represents the optimal balance between underfitting and overfitting—creating just enough structure to function effectively while maintaining the flexibility to adapt and evolve.
-The theory explains why organizations need continuous energy input (in the form of resources, information, ideas) to maintain their complexity and avoid degradation toward either oversimplified or overly rigid states.
+The theory explains why organizations need continuous energy input (in the form of resources, information, ideas) to maintain their complexity and avoid degradation toward either oversimplified or overly rigid states ([Jantsch, 1975](https://www.panarchy.org/jantsch/dissipativestructures.html)).

 Importantly, dissipative systems theory suggests that periods of instability and reorganization are natural and necessary for organizational evolution.
 When environmental conditions change significantly, a temporary increase in